afrog33k/SharpNative/README.md

 Unfortunately this is all the documentation the transpiler has at the moment.
 ----------
 **Feature List (Incomplete):**
--	What works: Moved to Dlang … c++ was a headache
+-	What works:
--	Basic PInvoke
+-	Basic PInvoke including marshalling
 -	Arrays including initializers
 -	Fields/ Properties/Methods with correct hiding semantics
--	Properties are better implemented
+-	Properties
 -	String
 -	Int/Double/Bool
 -	Classes and Polymorphism … we follow C# model